Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 ![image](https://github.com/user-attachments/assets/5125dc2f-fb49-4161-8a4b-647db92f17af)

 I have never taken anyone to court before, and I am simply asking that this case be overseen by fair, impartial judges.
-Like the defedant the Guardian, I too seek a speedy resolution.
+Like the defendant the Guardian, I too seek a speedy resolution.
+I present my case in writing.
+I would also prefer to resolve this case with no trial.

 *